-- Overall lake condition moderate and variable. - Unstable LakeSPI scores due to variable water quality and seasonal response of elodea.
-Possible signs of some improvement following lake restoration measures. - Has the lowest Native Condition Index for any of the lakes.
+- Overall lake condition moderate and variable (currently showing some improvement). - Unstable LakeSPI scores due to variable water quality and seasonal response of elodea.
+Possible signs of some improvement following lake restoration measures. - Has the lowest Native Condition Index for any of the Rotorua lakes.